Universal relations to measure neutron star properties from targeted r-mode searches

-Although we can calculate the moment of inertia upto a 10\% accuracy for CGW signals with frequency $\geq 100$ Hz, the distance estimation has much larger errors.
-For a pulsar at d = 1 kpc, to have below 20\% accuracy in the distance estimation with CGW frequency $\geq 200$ Hz, we need $\alpha \geq 10^{-4}$.
-For pulsars farther away and with lower values of $\alpha$, we expect a much higher error for the distance measurement from CGW observation, even with the third generation detector ET.
-Although with longer periods of observation and accumulating SNR, these estimates are expected to improve.
+Although we can calculate the MoI upto a 10\% accuracy for CGW signals from a pulsar at d = 1 kpc with frequency $\geq 100$ Hz; the distance estimation, being dependent on the measurement of $h_0$ has much larger errors and also suffers from its degeneracy with the inclination angle.
+For pulsars aligned with line of sight, to have below 25\% accuracy in the distance estimation with CGW frequency $\geq 300$ Hz, we need $\alpha \geq 10^{-3}$.
+Recent limits on the r-mode saturation amplitudes~\citep{Bondarescu2009,Haskell_2014} suggest that we might need much longer observation periods than considered here with third generation GW detectors to achieve this accuracy.
+For nearby pulsars, we expect a detection from less observing period with errors in distance measurement comparable to the same from EM observation of pulsars~\citep{Kaplan_2008}.
 Recently~\cite{Sieniawska_2023} discussed the measurement of distance from CGW observations using parallax method.
 Although this parallax method does not require any prior EM knowledge of the pulsar to calculate distance, with this method we can measure distance up to very nearby pulsars (upto few hundreds of parsecs) with sufficient accuracy~\citep{Sieniawska_2023}.
-Although unlike the case of binary systems, here we need an prior knowledge of the star's rotational frequency from EM observations and the assumption of a true EOS, with the sensitivity of the current searches, this method gives an alternative way to calculate the pulsar distances from GW observations. \\
+Although unlike the case of binary systems, here we need an prior knowledge of the star's rotational frequency from EM observations and the assumption of a true EOS, with the sensitivity of the current searches, this method gives an alternative way to calculate the pulsar distances from CGW observations alone. \\